gioche96/milk_microbiota/README.md

 # Repository for microbiota analysis
 The following repository contains all pipelines and scripts I used to analyse milk microbiota composition in sheep and goat breeds.

+#The required software are:

-The steps are as follows:
+The steps are: